-Strategic reserves are typically called to supply electricity when market prices increase above a certain threshold.
-Consequently, they tend to limit the ability of electricity prices to increase in moments of scarcity and risk reducing incentives to invest in capacity which might, in turn, aggravate the initial capacity shortage.
-Hence, similarly to tenders for new capacity and targeted capacity mechanisms, they may induce a crowding-out effect on investment, reducing their ability to address a potential capacity shortage.
-As explained in sub-section 5.4.3.3, this concern could be minimised through a design that ensures the reserve is only dispatched when the market fails to clear and setting market prices, in these instances, to an appropriately high price cap.
-Even if the reserve is only dispatched when the market fails to clear and setting market that the reserve represents an additional regulatory risk because the national authorities may be tempted to change the rules and dispatch the reserve more often, for example in response to a prolonged period of high electricity prices.
-Such a design is also required to ensure that strategic reserves do not distort cross border markets.
+- (505) Strategic reserves are often held outside the market, which means that the plants in the reserve cannot run and sell the power they generate in the market.
+The market distortions that strategic reserves create are therefore in general less direct and smaller than that of other types of capacity mechanisms, such as capacity payments or market-wide volume-based mechanisms that foresee payments to plants in the market. - (506) Nevertheless, the risk that strategic reserves distorts the market does exist and is dependent mostly on the design of the mechanism.
+Reserves are typically called to supply electricity when market prices increase above a certain threshold, indicating extreme scarcity.
+If this threshold is set below VOLL, this limits the ability of electricity prices to increase in moments of scarcity and risk reducing incentives to invest in capacity which might, in turn, aggravate the initial capacity shortage.
+Hence, similarly to tenders for new capacity and targeted capacity mechanisms, the risk of a crowding-out effect on investment exists, reducing their ability to address a potential capacity shortage.
+As explained in sub-section 5.4.3.3, this concern can be effectively addressed through a design that ensures the reserve is only dispatched when the market fails to clear and setting market prices, in these instances, to a VOLL price cap.
+Such a design leaves the